 |Giro Privateer Shoes Black/Gum, 41.5||leather material & breathable microfiber upper.
 Stylish,comfortable road bike shoes Great fit for everyone!||(4.2 / 5)|

-How to Choose The Best Road Bike Shoes for You
+How to Choose The Best Bike Shoe for You

-How to Choose The Best Road Bike Shoes for You
+How to Choose The Best Bike Shoe for You

-There are actually a lot of factors to consider when selecting the best road bike or specific cycling shoes for you.
-Below is a list to help consider the different factors to give you the best fit for your needs, your goals and your fitness lifestyle.
+There are a lot of factors to consider when selecting the best road bike or specific cycling shoes for you.
+Below is a list to help consider the different factors to give you the best fit for your needs, your goals, and your fitness lifestyle.

 Athlete’s foot, cracked skin, toenail issues.
 No one wants to experience these, and one of the first things to consider in your cycling shoes is proper ventilation.
 Aside from keeping you comfortable on a hot day, proper air circulation helps keep bacteria levels down, shoe smell in check and increases the life of your shoe by inhibiting acidic sweat soaking into the materials.

-Air circulation varies on the style of cycling shoe.
-The best road bike shoes typically have some type of mesh or netting in the upper portion of the shoe as well as holes cut into the soles for complete foot surface ventilation.
+Air circulation varies in the style of a cycling shoe.
+The best road bike shoes typically have some mesh or netting in the upper portion of the shoe as well as holes cut into the soles for complete foot surface ventilation.